bgh-github/arch-uefi-cloudimg/README.md

 The above GitHub Actions workflow automatically refreshes the image around midnight UTC+0 each day.
 Downloads will remain openly available so long as CDN bandwidth costs don't get out of hand.

+> [!WARNING]
-> :warning: It mostly goes without saying, but a quick disclaimer: files are provided as-is for non-mission-critical use.
+> It mostly goes without saying, but a quick disclaimer: files are provided as-is for non-mission-critical use.
 They should not be relied upon, and at times may be broken

 ## Local Build